meinisa25/Business-Metrics-Analysis-with-SQL-and-Python/README.md

 ---

 ## 🧑‍💻 SQL Queries
-The analysis includes **SQL queries**, each joining at least two tables, such as:
+The analysis, each joining at least two tables, such as:
 - Active users by month
 - Premium plan adoption over time
 - Average clips per user by plan type